-The inclusive vocational course from our Coral brand is designed to help women in difficult socio-economic situations to earn a living as professional painters in Brazil – and start to redress the gender balance in the painting sector.
+Coral Women in Color was set up to offer women in socially vulnerable conditions an opportunity to earn a living as professional painters – and attempt to redress the gender balance in the painting sector.

 Hard graft